Please click here for the latest news about how NEC is managing the coronavirus outbreak

 National Student Loan Data System

 Federal loans are submitted to the National Student Loan Data System (NSLDS) and may be accessed by schools, lenders and guarantee agencies determined to be authorized users of the data system.
 Students may review their complete loan history and loan services on NSLDS.
+Understanding the details of repayment on your federal student loan can save you time and money.

 Private Loan Programs